-As a public institution of higher education, Northeastern Illinois University is committed to a set of shared values that, taken collectively, guides our actions and interactions as we work together to prepare graduates for the responsible exercise of citizenship.
+As a public institution of higher education, Northeastern Illinois University is committed to a set of shared values that, taken collectively, guides our actions and interactions as we work together to prepare graduates for the responsible exercise of civic participation.
 We, the NEIU community, believe it is critical for our democracy to create a space in which the commitment to these values results in a thriving educational community that transforms the lives of all.
 As we take stock of the present and look to the future, these values serve as the touchstone for planning how we will best achieve the educational mission entrusted to us.

 Integrity: NEIU is accountable to those we serve and to those from whom we receive support.
 We are committed to honesty, respect, and transparency in our words and our actions.
 In that regard, we work to be good stewards of the resources we are entrusted to use.
 This includes human, physical, fiscal, and environmental resources.

 Excellence: In our pursuit of and commitment to excellence, we value the highest quality of learning and teaching, scholarship, and service.
 We value opportunities and experiences that support personal and professional development for all members of our community.
 In all that we say and do, we are committed to the process and products of excellence.